ashutoshmjain/gita/src/mathuraChap01.md

 `Vaśiṣṭha` was called `Bramh-rishi` because he first understood this natural phenomenon and applied it to knowledge storage beyond evolutionary mechanism.
 In a way, he discovered the first "battery" for storing knowledge - to target it for a "purpose" in accelerated fashion.
 He distributed important discoveries among his disciples and had them remember fine details through daily recital - to perpetuate the knowledge externally from one generation to the next.
 Most importantly, he saw this ability as a kind grace, as if he inherited it from all-pervading `Bramh`.

 He was aware he was changing the core protocol [^protocol] of nature.
 Instead of letting knowledge evolve, he was focusing it in a specific direction.
 Though he deemed it in line with nature because ultimately natural evolution was also a mechanism for growth of consciousness.
 In essence, his path was in line with `Bramh`.
 And he chose this path with humility.
+However, attack on the congregation raised the doubt in his mind - Is this path correct ?
+Is altering the nature righteous or not?

 Such a gory attack on the keeper of the primitive knowledge would obviously beg two questions — Why and When !